This article is all about translator salaries and after reading this, you should have a good answer to the question, “how much do translators make.”

 At an average of $0.19 per word, the language combinations commanding the highest rate per word were English into Arabic and English into Danish.
 At an average of $0.12 per word, the language combinations commanding the lowest rate were English into Italian and English into Portuguese.
 The highest average hourly rates by language combination were English into Chinese ($74.92) and Chinese into English ($65.79).

-Both Arabic and Chinese are on the high end of the pay spectrum while Romance languages Portuguese and Italian were on the low end.
+Both Arabic and Chinese are on the high end of translator salaries spectrum while Romance languages Portuguese and Italian were on the low end.

 Of course, different translators have different experiences and there are plenty of anecdotal stories from translators claiming that one language combination is better paying than some other language combination.

-OK, so we’ve talked about locations in the United States and corresponding translator pay rates.
+OK, so we’ve talked about locations in the United States and corresponding translator salaries.
 We’ve realized that location can be important, but is not as important as language combination.

-However, there’s one more thing to consider when trying to decide which language pair to learn, and that would be your area of specialization.
+However, there’s one more thing to consider when trying to decide which language pair to learn (in order to maximize translator salaries), and that would be your area of specialization.

 While having a language combination in the upper quadrants is a must for any freelance translator trying to make significant money, another important thing you can do is choose an area of specialization that is in high demand.